Reactive-Network/documentation/docs/docs/index.md

 Reactive Network is an EVM-compatible chain built around Reactive Contracts (RCs) — event-driven smart contracts for cross-chain, on-chain automation.

 Reactive Contracts monitor event logs across EVM chains and execute Solidity logic automatically when conditions are met.
-Instead of waiting for users or bots to trigger transactions, RCs run continuously and decide when to send cross-chain callback transactions — essentially providing **if-this-then-that automation for smart contracts**.
+Instead of waiting for users or bots to trigger transactions, RCs run continuously and decide when to send cross-chain callback transactions, essentially providing on-chain if-this-then-that automation for smart contracts.

 This makes it possible to build conditional cross-chain workflows such as: